naughtont3/docker-builds/hobbes-dtk-demo/README.md

 ----------------------

-When using private Git repositories you need some way to pass authentication inforation, which is used in the Dockerfiles for 'git clone' commands.
+When using private Git repositories you need some way to pass authentication information, which is used in the Dockerfiles for 'git clone' commands.
 To avoid embedding username/passwords, Github supports the generation of "Personal access tokens" that can be passed to Git for authentication.